nilearn/nilearn/doc/nifti_masker/getting_started.rst

 .. note:: Custom data

    Please note that there are several ways to pass data to the Nifti Masker.
-   You are not limited to the datasets proposed by Nisl.
-Please take a look at the advanced tutorial to see how to use your own datasets or modify proposed dataset prior to passing them to the masker.
+   You are not limited to the datasets proposed by nisl.
+Please take a look at :ref:`nifti_masker_advanced` to see how to use your own datasets or modify proposed dataset prior to passing them to the masker.

 .. _masking: